Schedule an Appointment with Our Attorneys Now

 Types of OPT

-OPT can be categorized into two main types, allowing students to obtain work authorization either before or after graduation:
+Optional Practical Training can be categorized into two main types, allowing students to obtain work authorization either before or after graduation:

 - Pre-completion OPT: Students may request part-time work authorization (up to 20 hours per week) while continuing their studies.
 During school breaks, this can be extended to full-time.
 Pre-completion OPT is particularly beneficial for students looking to gain hands-on experience through summer internships or other temporary jobs related to their studies.